Lydia Ourahmane, The Third Choir (2014), installation

 Section: Out of Control Room

-The Third Choir, on view at Palazzo Ajutamicristo, is a sound installation composed of twenty empty Naftal oil barrels exported from Algeria in 2014.
-Inside each barrel there is a mobile phone tuned to the same frequency emitted by an FM radio transmitter, enabling all devices to simultaneously play the sound piece, amplified inside the barrels.
-These objects convey a sense of the politics of immigration, by embodying the bureaucratic process of movement, geographically mimicking the same journey to Europe.
-They raise questions regarding their significance for social and political structures within Algeria, the coalitions of desire and unrest that lead to the phenomenon of illegal immigration.
+The objects convey a sense of the politics of immigration, by embodying the bureaucratic process of movement, geographically mimicking the same journey to Europe.
+They raise questions regarding their significance for social and political structures within Algeria, the coalitions of desire, and unrest that lead to the phenomenon of illegal immigration.

-The Third Choir became the first artwork to be legally exported from Algeria since the implementation of restrictions on the movement of art in 1962, after Algeria’s liberation from France.
+After 6 declined proposals for the export, The Third Choir became the first artwork to be legally exported from Algeria since the implementation of restrictions on the movement of art in 1962, after Algeria’s liberation from France, which was put in place to protect cultural property.
+This law was amended by section 75 of the Finance Act 2014 through the process of this work, and through the generous support of the Ministry of Culture.